EvanKuhn/nu_unit/README.md

 - `nu_print_summary()`       - Print the statistics collected during testing:
                                number of checks, asserts, failures, and tests not implemented.
-- `nu_exit()`                - Exit the program via the C `exit()` system call, returning failure if any checks or asserts failed.
+- `nu_exit()`                - Exit the program via the C `exit()` system call.
+                               Use a return value of 1 if any checks or asserts failed.

 ## Acknowledgements

-nu_unit is based on the ultra-simple [MinUnit](http://www.jera.com/techinfo/jtns/jtn002.html), which consists of nothing more than two C macros.
-I began to customize MinUnit for my own needs, automating the mundane tasks that MinUnit leaves up to the programmer, and adding additional unit-testing functionality.
-Eventually, nu_unit was born.
+nu_unit is based on the ultra-simple [MinUnit](http://www.jera.com/techinfo/jtns/jtn002.html), which consists of nothing more than two macros. nu_unit is customized to include additional functionality and to automate some of the mundane tasks that MinUnit leaves up to the programmer.

 I hope you like it!